stevetraut/go-tutorials/web-service-gin.md

 ### Write the code

-1. Somewhere after the `import` statements, paste the following code to add an album.
-(Go doesn't enforce the order in which you declare functions.)
+1. Somewhere after the `import` statements paste the following code to add an album.
+(The end of the file is a good place for this code, but Go doesn't enforce the order in which you declare functions.)

     The `handleAddAlbum` function will add the data you receive to the list of albums.